sejobasic/Java-Practice/week-1/notes/OOP.md

   - Encapsulate things that we don't want exposed with private method
   - Encapsulate things that we want to expose with public method

+INHERITANCE
+  - Every class we write automatically comes with inheritance
+  - Every time we write a custom type or create a class we are inheriting by default from the object class
+  - The two methods that all classes have are (toString) and (equals) which are inherited from the root object class
+  - A class can only extend 1 other class
+  - A class can implement any number of interfaces
+  - An interface may extend any number of other interfaces